Higher-order tails and RG flows due to scattering of gravitational radiation from binary inspirals: The Tail Effect

-where the dashed colored lines remain a shorthand for the on-shell helicity sum.
-With the far right-hand-side we are being somewhat schematic, but are trying to convey the diagrammatic expansion of $\mathcal{A}$ and $\mathcal{A}^\dagger$ using the diagram style of the zero-point approach, including scattering off of the potential modes sourced by the composite particle's energy $E$.
+where the dashed colored lines remain a shorthand for the on-shell state sum.
+With the far right-hand-side we are schematically conveying the diagrammatic expansion of $\mathcal{A}$ and $\mathcal{A}^\dagger$ using the diagram style of our two-point approach (as shall also be seen in our evaluations below), including scattering off of the potential modes sourced by the composite particle's energy $E$.
 As usual the formal ``all-orders'' amplitudes are expanded so that the observable contains the desired order of contributions, including in this case the number of potential-mode interactions.

-Thus, we can view a unitarity-based approach to the zero-point formalism as alternatively being a method of directly calculating unpolarized graviton emission cross-sections without needing to construct the individual $\mathcal{A}$ and $\mathcal{A}^{\dagger}$ (See Ref.~\cite{Almeida2023} for a discussion on how this plays out at leading order).
-Note that the exact perturbative equivalence between the two approaches depends on aligning various regularization conventions, \eg the zero-point formalism applies dimensional regularization to all of the graviton loop integrations, while the standard dLIPS the appears as in a cross-section computation normally uses a fixed integer dimension.
-Note that a full ``GR+matter'' computation, like used in the PM approach, naturally aligns these conventions.
-It is a concern in the PN EFT because of the splitting of graviton modes as well as treating the matter components as classical sources.
+Thus, we can view our unitarity-based two-point formalism as alternatively being a method of directly calculating unpolarized graviton emission cross-sections without needing to construct the individual $\mathcal{A}$ and $\mathcal{A}^{\dagger}$.
+See also a discussion on how this plays out at leading order in the recent Ref.~\cite{Almeida2023}.
+Note that the exact perturbative equivalence between the two approaches depends on aligning various regularization conventions.
+For example, the two-point formalism applies dimensional regularization to all of the graviton loop integrations, while the standard dLIPS that appears in a cross-section computation normally uses a fixed integer dimension.
+Note that a full quantum-like ``GR+matter'' computation, like that used in the PM approach, naturally aligns these conventions.
+Yet in the direct PN EFT approach this should be handled with care due to the splitting of graviton modes, as well as the treatment of matter components as classical sources.